 Opiate addiction in the United States is rapidly approaching epidemic proportions, and curbing the rapidly escalating numbers is a top concern for medical professionals, addiction specialists and government agencies.
 However, some commonly used approaches to detoxing individuals from opiates present serious risks themselves.
 This is particularly true of Suboxone, a substitute opiate often used to wean addicted individuals off of other opiates.
-While Suboxone is an effective treatment method for some, when it is not prescribed and regulated properly, it can do more harm than good.
+While Suboxone is an effective treatment method for some.
+However, when doctors don’t prescribe and regulate it properly it can do more harm than good.
 In fact, many individuals who seek treatment for heroin or abuse of other opiates end up suffering from Suboxone addiction due to its habit-forming properties.

 Suboxone as an Opiate Addiction Treatment

-Suboxone was first released in 2002 as an opiate addiction treatment method for those who were addicted to heroin or other opiate-based prescription drugs.
-Suboxone contains a combination of an opiate antagonist, called Naloxone, and an opioid medication, called buprenorphine.
+Suboxone came about in 2002 as an opiate addiction treatment method for those addicted to heroin or other opiate-based prescription drugs.
+It contains a combination of an opiate antagonist, called Naloxone, and an opioid medication, called buprenorphine.
 Naloxone works to reverse the effects of the illegal opiates while the buprenorphine activates opioid receptors to eliminate painful withdrawal symptoms.
 Suboxone helps individuals achieve a greater sense of normalcy while attempting to detox as well as decreases the incidence of risky behavior associated with illegal drug use.

 The Progression of a Suboxone Addiction